-Many companies outsource their IT functions to overseas contractors to reduce costs.
+Many companies outsource their IT services to overseas contractors to reduce costs.
 Some outsource temporary help as in the staff augmentation model.
 And remote contracting is common in many fields.

-Outsourcing is a big deal in the business world.
-And it's only going to get bigger—by 2025, it will likely be a $343 billion market.
+Outsourcing has been a proven way to lower costs.
+Its imprint is only going to get bigger—by 2025, it will likely be a $343 billion market.
 There's no question that outsourcing and contracting are becoming more popular among companies.

 But there are still many important questions about outsourcing left to answer.